 Crafting a Solution

 Onit considered the needs and incentives of different stakeholders, including client leadership, staff, neighbors, and the broader local community.
-A matrix was then developed mapping incentives and disincentives for each.
+A matrix was then developed for mapping incentives and disincentives for each.
 For example, the program recommended creating new incentives for staff to use alternate transportation (cash payments for ridesharing and public transit; parking permit buy-back program) and combining these with disincentives for driving single-occupant vehicles (introducing fees for parking permits).

 The strategy also recommended partnering with other large nearby employers, including a large college and a hospital, who were facing similar issues.
 The three organizations could combine ridesharing pools to increase the options available to all staff, and could work jointly with the local transit agency on service improvements.

-The third prong of the solution was to raise employee awareness of existing and alternate transportation options, including the client’s preferential parking for carpool vehicles and incentives to purchase transit passes.
+The third prong of the solution was to raise employee awareness of existing and alternative transportation options, including the client’s preferential parking for carpool vehicles and incentives to purchase transit passes.
 Onit recommended an introductory marketing campaign and a series of regular awareness activities.

 Recommendations were presented as a phased program based on the level of change required and mapping actions to outcomes, enabling the client to select a solution that matched its current resource ability to execute.